oymotion/SynchroniSDKPython/README.md

 ## Bin file recording and replay

-On every successful connect, the SDK records all raw BLE packets of the session into a `.bin` file in the SDK log directory (`~/Documents/sensorsdklog` by default, or the directory of the configured log file), named `{DeviceName}_{MAC}_{YYYYMMDD_HHMMSS}.bin`.
-Recording is always on; it is skipped or stopped with a warning when free disk space is below 100MB or a disk error occurs, without affecting live streaming.
+On every successful connect, the SDK records the raw BLE packets of the session into a `.bin` file.
 Bin files can be replayed offline for debugging and packet-loss analysis.

 ### Get bin file info